tinayzhao/jokebot/README.md

 My submisson for the take-home assignment for the Spring 2019 CSM Tech Committee Application.

 ## Functionality
 The purpose of the Jokebot is to deliver prompts and punchlines to the user.
-Then, the user can type `next` to hear another joke or `quit` to stop the program.
+Then, we can type `next` to hear another joke or `quit` to stop the program.
 If the Jokebot runs out of jokes, the program stops.

+There are two ways to correctly run Jokebot from the command line:

+**Option 1:** Running `python jokebot.py`reads jokes from /r/dadjokes.

-You can run program from the command line with Option 1: `python jokebot.py` or Option 2: `python jokebot.py file_name.csv`.
-Option 1 reads jokes from /r/dadjokes.
-Option 2 reads jokes from a provided csv file.
+**Option 2:** `python jokebot.py file_name.csv` reads jokes from the provided csv file.
 The file must be in the same directory as `jokebot.py`.

-Read Edge Cases section for more details.
+Read the Edge Cases section for more details.

 ## Edges Cases
 ### Involving System Arguments